As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links. Read the full disclosure here

 Heck yes!
 I have easy instructions in the recipe notes.

 This soup is vegan and gluten-free, making it a fantastic recipe for many houses.
 Try the basic recipe first and then add and tweak for the variation your family loves.
 We’ve listed some of our favorite additions in the recipe notes.

 To start out your soup, chop up a large red onion, a red bell pepper, and 4 cloves of garlic.
 If you like, chop green onion to be used later as topping for your soup.

-After the peanut butter is stirred in well, gently stir in your milk.
+After the peanut butter is stirred in well, gently stir in your broth or milk.
 Put the soup back on the heat and heat the peanut butter and milk thoroughly.